OSC/ondemand/README.md

 ```

 Where `version` defines the version of the JSON schema used, `timestamp`
-defines when this file was generated, and `quotas` is a list of quota objects
+defines when this file was generated, and `balances` is a list of balance objects
 (see below).

 The value for `config.unit` defines the type of units for balances and `config.project_type` would be project, account, or group, etc.